 They are pure magic.

 Perhaps even more importantly, they show a diverse array of families celebrating the holiday in their own vibrant homes, whether here or around the world.
-What a wonderful way to show children the similarities they have to families of all colors, backgrounds and sizes as they celebrate this joyous holiday, as well as the amazing unique traditions make every celebration special.
+What a wonderful way to show children the similarities they have to families of all colors, backgrounds, and sizes, as well as the amazing unique traditions that make every celebration special.

-There are so many Christmas books out there, that putting together this list seemed like a daunting first.
-But when I began looking through piles and piles of stories, it’s not hard to find what sticks out and which books are destined to become modern classics.
+There are so many Christmas books out there, that putting together this list seemed like a daunting task.
+But when I began looking through piles and piles of stories, it was not hard to find what sticks out and which books are destined to become modern classics.

 Through illustrative beauty, pitch-perfect writing, and stories that elicit joy and celebration, these are our favorite Christmas books for kids.
 Enjoy!

-This fabulous book came out last year and details the varied ways in which children worldwide prepare themselves for Santa’s arrival.
+This fabulous book details the varied ways in which children worldwide prepare themselves for Santa’s arrival.
 Santa doesn’t get milk and cookies in India.
 Instead, kids leave Christmas Baba (Father Christmas) a crispy fried treat called a kulkuls, together with a cup of spicy chai.
-And in South Africa, Kersvader arrives by donkey and children leave him hertzog cookies filled with apricot jam and topped with coconut meringue.
+And in South Africa, Kersvader arrives by donkey, and children leave him hertzog cookies filled with apricot jam and topped with coconut meringue.
 Yum!
 This is a fascinating look at how Christmas is celebrated across the globe, filled with gorgeous illustrations to boot.
 Definitely a new favorite, and such a fun way to explore unique foods from around the world!

 In this beloved Christmas poem, one of my very favorite illustrators puts a modern twist on classic words.
 Featuring stunning illustrations, four diverse families, and — of course — the magic of Christmas, this beauty is an absolute winner and one you will cherish for generations!